List of airports in the Montreal area: Other

 Montréal-Trudeau (formerly known as Dorval) handles the scheduled passenger service for Montreal.
 Mirabel formerly also handled scheduled passenger service, but it has been discontinued and the airport is little used.
 Saint-Hubert is the major general aviation reliever for the city, though Trudeau also sees a lot of general aviation traffic.

-Plattsburgh International Airport in Plattsburgh, New York markets itself as "Montreal's U.S. airport".
+Plattsburgh International Airport in Plattsburgh, New York, markets itself as "Montreal's U.S. airport".
 The airport is 60 mi from Montreal, and closer than Trudeau to the South Shore.
-More than 80% of passengers departing the airport are Canadian.
+More than 80% of passengers departing Plattsburgh Airport are Canadian.